yanggangthu/BooleanDOI/README.md

 forbidden_node_states : the node states that are forbiden to be used

-notice different meaning for the default value for forbidden_nodes and avail_nodes

-when forbidden_nodes is empty, we do not forbid any node

-when avail_nodes is empyty, we allow all nodes
+notice different meaning for the default value for forbidden_nodes and avail_nodes: when forbidden_nodes is empty, we do not forbid any node, when avail_nodes is empyty, we allow all nodes

 Returns
 -------